 - A. Certain Federal Income Tax Consequences to the Holders of Claims and Interests - 1.
-Consequences to Holders of Unsecured Claims - a.
+Consequences to Holders of Unsecured Claims a.
 Exchange of Unsecured Claims for New UAL Common Stock

 Pursuant to the Plan, the Unsecured Claims will be exchanged for New UAL Common Stock.
-The U.S. federal income tax consequences to Holders of the Unsecured Convenience Class Claims,

-Unsecured Retiree Convenience Class Claims and Other Unsecured Claims depend on whether: (i) the Unsecured Convenience Class Claims and Other Unsecured Claims are treated as "securities" of UAL (as opposed to United) for purposes of the reorganization provisions of the Internal Revenue Code; and (ii) the Debtors' restructuring qualifies as a tax-free reorganization.
+The U.S. federal income tax consequences to Holders of Unsecured Claims depend on whether: (i) the Unsecured Claims are treated as "securities" of UAL (as opposed to United) for purposes of the reorganization provisions of the Internal Revenue Code; and (ii) the Debtors' restructuring qualifies as a tax-free reorganization.
 No exchange of a claim against United (as opposed to UAL) for New UAL Common Stock will qualify as a tax-free reorganization.